needle-tools/needle-engine-support/documentation/features-overview.md

 <img src="https://user-images.githubusercontent.com/5083203/186011302-176524b3-e8e5-4e6e-9b77-7faf3561bb15.png" />

-The [Animator and AnimatorController ⇡](https://docs.unity3d.com/Manual/class-AnimatorController.html) components in Unity let you setup animations and define conditions for when and how to blend between them.
+The [Animator and AnimatorController](https://docs.unity3d.com/Manual/class-AnimatorController.html) components in Unity let you setup animations and define conditions for when and how to blend between them.
 We support exporting state machines, StateMachineBehaviours, transitions and layers.

 > **Note**: Sub-states and Blend Trees are not supported.